Qatar unveils 6,000 cabin World Cup fan village near airport

-DOHA, Qatar (AP)Qatar on Wednesday unveiled a 6,000-cabin fan village in an isolated lot near its airports, an offering for housing toward the lower end of what’s available for the upcoming World Cup just days away from starting.
+DOHA, Qatar (AP)Qatar has unveiled a 6,000-cabin fan village in an isolated lot near its airports, an offering for housing toward the lower end of what’s available for the upcoming World Cup, which is just days away from starting.

-As journalists toured the cabins, desert winds kicked up sand at the 3.1 square-kilometer (1.1 square-mile) site, which housed a metro station, a bus stop, and a planned temporary restaurant and convenience store.
+As journalists toured the cabins on Wednesday, desert winds kicked up sand at the 3.1 square-kilometer (1.1 square-mile) site, which housed a metro station, a bus stop, and a planned temporary restaurant and convenience store.
 The area could in theory hold as many as 12,000 people if booked at capacity, officials said.

-Artificial green grass coveredare the walkways outside, with common areas filled with large bean-bag style chairs under a gray sky Wednesday.
+Artificial green grass covered the walkways outside, with common areas filled with large bean-bag style chairs under a gray sky.
 Competing nations’ flags flapped in the strong desert wind, a large screen also present at the site for fans to watch matches.
 Workers milled about the site, checking on its final touches.

 The brightly colored cabins, each with thin walls, are designed to hold one or two people with twin beds, a nightstand, a small table and chair, air conditioning, a toilet and a shower inside.